praxis/praxis-site/docs/gettingStarted/buildingCRUD.md

   end
 ```

 Copy that to the `update` action of the `Post` endpoint (`design/v1/endpoints/posts.rb`).
 Now, let's take a look at a couple of things in this definition.

 The first thing to notice is that we didn't define types for any of the attributes.
 What's that all about?
 Well, the answer lies in the `reference: MediaTypes::Post` option passed to `payload`.
-When a payload is given a MediaType reference, any attributes with matching names will direclty inherit all of their type and options from the correspondingly-named attribute in the MediaType.
+When a payload is given a MediaType reference, any attributes will directly inherit all of their type and options from the attribute with the same name in the MediaType.
 In this case, `title` and `content` will both be defined as `String` as that's the type they have in the reference `Post` MediaType.
 Good, saved some keystrokes in there.

 Notice that this is already a benefit from following the INPUTS==OUTPUTS paradigm, as it provides you with terser and more readable code, and it can help avoid silly copy and paste mistakes.
 We can always define any extra payload attribute we want (including its type and options), even if it does not exist in the reference MediaType.
-In fact, it is also possible to also redefine the type and options of an attribute, even if it exists in the reference MediaType (that's generaly a bad practice, though, as it's not intuitive to the client)
+In fact, it is also possible to also redefine the type and options of an attribute, even if it exists in the reference MediaType (that's generally a bad practice, though, as it's not intuitive to the client)

 Another thing to notice from the definition is that none of the attributes are required.
 That is because this `update` action (through the `PATCH` HTTP verb) only changes the attributes that are passed in, and leaves the rest untouched.
 If you wanted an update-type action that can change a member of the collection fully, we recommend the best practice of creating another action using a `PUT` verb to the same member url, and call it something like `replace` to clearly denote that it will replace _all_ values of the object, including resetting the ones that aren't passed in.